vatesfr/xen-orchestra/doc/administration/README.md

 ## Users and passwords

-You can access users ans servers management in the Setting view.
+You can access users and servers management in the Setting view.
 It's accessible from the main menu:

 ![](./assets/gosettings.png)